DaliaBasa/Active-Directory/ActiveDirectory.md

 ### Bridgehead servers
 The knowledge consistency checker selects one domain controller for inter-site replication, or in other words it selects a bridgehead server.
 The bridgehead server is responsible for sending and receiving replications with other domains.
 Every domain controller can be a bridgehead server, but there can be only one active in any given time in a domain.
 The knowledge consistency checker selects the domain controller with the lowest Globally Unique Identifier (GUID) for the domain bridgehead server, but it could be configured by administrators as well.

-*A general-principle is to have the most reliable domain controller as the bridgehead server, I think it should be the same domain controller that holds the PDC.*
+*A general-principle is to have the most reliable domain controller as the bridgehead server, I think it should be the same domain controller that holds the Primary Domain Controller (PDC).*

 ## Failover Clustering